ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/architecture_and_structure/architecture.md

 | Run Time Engine that is used to execute applications. | Object-Oriented Collection of Classes that are used to develop applications. |

 - CLR: Runner of IL code in the Linux, Windows, etc
-- FCL: All of the predefined codes inside of .Net
+- FCL: All the predefined codes inside of .Net

 ![](architecture/image9.jpg)